How To Calculate The Slope Of A Perpendicular Line

 Main Subheading: Understanding the Basics of Slope

 Before we dive into the specifics of calculating the slope of a perpendicular line, it's crucial to have a firm grasp of the basic concepts of slope itself.
-The slope, often denoted by the letter m, is a measure of the steepness and direction of a line.
-It quantifies how much the y-value changes for every unit change in the x-value.
+Worth adding: the slope, often denoted by the letter m, is a measure of the steepness and direction of a line.
+Still, it quantifies how much the y-value changes for every unit change in the x-value.
 In simpler terms, it tells us how much the line rises or falls as we move from left to right.

 The slope is typically calculated using the formula: